plasticine/simulacrum/README.md

 **Simulacrum is a UI regression testing tool.
 It helps you write unit-like tests for user-interface components in web applications.**

+🚧 Simulacrum is still very much a Work In Progress, hopefully it can still be useful for you as I work on making it better and more robust.
+Feedback and PRs accepted and appreciated.

 It is built around common tools such as [RSpec], [Capybara] & [Selenium Webdriver].

 Support for 3rd party Selenium Webdriver services (such as [Browserstack], and [Saucelabs]) is provided via additional collaborating gems;